 At Zacks London Eye Clinic, we are frequently contacted by patients who have previously undergone corneal refractive procedures such as laser eye surgery and find themselves requiring visual correction again in later life.
 Many have tried standard contact lenses without success.

 ‘My ophthalmologist recommended Zacks for specialist contact lenses, my vision is now excellent, better than I’ve seen in years’

 Why Don’t Standard Contact Lenses Work Very well following Corneal Refractive Surgery?

 Refractive eye surgery to reduce myopia, works by flattening the central cornea.
 Laser surgery (Lasik, Lasek or PRK) flattens the cornea by re-sculpting the front surface of the eye, whereas surgical procedures such as radial keratotomy achieve central corneal flattening by making small incisions around the centre.

-Usually contact lenses are steepest in the centre, flattening towards the edge, to align with normal healthy eyes and therefore do not fit very well following corneal refractive surgery, where the eye has been flattened centrally.
+Usually contact lenses are steepest in the centre, flattening towards the edge, to align with normal healthy eyes.
+Standard shaped lenses therefore do not fit very well following corneal refractive surgery, where the eye has been flattened centrally.

 Fortunately, our contact lens specialists in London, have several solutions which can provide clear, comfortable vision following laser eye surgery.

 - Soft Contact Lenses following refractive eye surgery

 Most standard soft contact lenses do not fit very well following laser eye surgery but it is possible to make tailor made soft lenses in a reverse geometry design to provide improved corneal alignment.
 Some very thin and flat disposable soft lenses can also drape over the front surface of the eye to provide adequate visual correction.
 Disposable soft contact lenses can be a good option for sports and social wear and are sometimes the cheapest and simplest solution, but unfortunately they don’t work for everyone.